prominenceai/deepstream-services-library/docs/overview.md

 * Universal Resource Identifier (URI) Source
 * Real-time Streaming Protocol (RTSP) Source

 All Sources have dimensions - width and height in pixels - and frame-rates expressed as a fractional numerator and denominator.
-A [Dewarper Componet](/docs/api-dewarper.md) (not show in the image above) capabile of dewarping 360 degree camera streams can be added to the URI and RTSP decode sources.
-The decode sources support multiple codec formats, including H.264, H.265, png, and jpeg.
+A [Dewarper Component](/docs/api-dewarper.md) (not show in the image above) capable of dewarping 360 degree camera streams can be added to the URI and RTSP decode sources.
+The decode Source components support multiple codec formats, including H.264, H.265, PNG, and JPEG.

-A Pipeline's Stream-Muxer has settable output dimensions with a decoded output stream that is ready to infer on.
+A Pipeline's Stream-Muxer has settable output dimensions with a decoded and `batched` output stream that is ready to infer on.

 See the [Source API](/docs/api-source.md) reference section for more information.